Beck-DeYoung-NA/MVI_Sample_Prep/README.md

 This is copied directly from the *Weighting Segment for Sample* sheet of the `Weighting Framework` excel sheet.
 - Copy columns F-J (Wgt' Bucket-Spend) and paste as values.
-- Try not to override the column headers.
-R sets them back up, but try to keep them as they were in the template.
+- Do not override the headers
 - You can copy the SBS weights too if you do not want to find the end of the MVI weights.
 R will automatically filter for the MVI weights.

 ## Run The Script

 - Open `MVI_Sample_Prep.Rproj`
+- Open `MVI_Config.R` and make the necessary changes to file paths and dates
 - Open `MVI_Sample_Prep.Rmd`
 - Follow the instructions inside the script